 The shounen-ai genre has been pretty lacking over the past few years, so whenever a new one comes out I always take a bit of time to check them out.

 Hitorijime My Hero (AKA My Very Own Hero) may not reinvent the genre, but it's respectful, consistent, and uplifting.

-be very offputting at times.
+to watch because of the age gap and disturbing child grooming.
 Love Stage was really funny and well written but some of the actual "love" moments ignored the importance of consent.
 Yuri On Ice was truly fantastic, but it felt almost afraid to acknowledge its lead characters as homosexual.

 The show opens with its main character Masahiro, we see how he's had quite a hard life, being the leeched off of by thugs, and never having a safe place because his prostitute mother brings home her clients.
 His life seems grim and it shows through his subdued personality, constantly seeming out of it.
 Then he met his eventual love interest; Kousuke, referred to as "the Bear Killer" by the group of thugs because he's known for beating up criminals.
 Masahiro is saved from having to spend time with the thugs and later meets the Bear Killer through his brother at his school.

 The first arc is brief only lasting a few episodes, it follows Kousuke's brother, Kensuke, and his love interest, Hasekura.
 Masahiro gets developed through this first arc even if he's not the main focus.
 The first arc is pleasant enough but after Kensuke passes the baton to Masahiro he and Hasekura get very little development.
 Although Hasekura gets shafted in the first arc in terms of development, his character does eventually get explored in the later episodes.